 During spring the leaves grow on the trees and as we near the end of spring the blossom is a delight to see.
-Spring begins with the snowdrops, followed by daffodils one of our National Symbols.
-Bluebells can be seen too as spring draws to a close.
+Spring begins with the snowdrops, followed by daffodils, one of our National Symbols.
+Bluebells can be seen during April and tulips bloom as spring draws to a close.

 If you prefer organised walks, the Ramblers arrange walks from short flat walks at a leisurely pace and around 3 miles to much more strenuous 17 or 20 mile walks.
-The Ramblers Big Welsh Walk takes place from 4 – 6 May over the bank holiday.
+In May the Big Welsh Walk takes place.

 For distance runners there are a number of marathons and half marathons around Wales at this time.
-What a great way to see Wales!
+What a great way to see Welsh landscapes!

-Welsh half marathons including Anglesey Half Marathon, Llanelli Waterside Half Marathon on 3 March and a 20k run called Offa's 'Orror on 21 April.
+Welsh half marathons include Anglesey Half Marathon and Newport Half Marathon on 1 March 2015, Llanelli Half Marathon on 8 March 2015 .
+There's a 20k run in the Wye Valley called Offa's 'Orror in April.

 The Rhayader Round The Lakes 20 Mile road race takes place on 8 March, with an option of a 5 mile and kids race too.